 - 1/2 teaspoon baking soda

 - 7 ounces Greek yogurt (mix ahead until smooth and runny)

 - In a large bowl, combine flour with baking powder, baking soda and salt.
 Stir or shake.

 - Add egg, milk and yogurt.
 Work the ingredients first with a wooden spatula as long as you can.
 Take over with your hand and work continuously until you get one smooth ball (about 7-8 minutes).

-- Transfer the ball (9-inch) oiled pan, and flatten evenly with your fist as you lightly punch the dough in on all sides.
+- Transfer the ball into a (9-inch in diameter) oiled round (or square) pan, and flatten evenly with your fist as you lightly punch the dough in on all sides.
 Take a fork and stab the bread with it several times.

 - Transfer to the oven and lower the temperature to 400°F. Bake 35 to 40 minutes turning halfway.
 If it starts to blush too much, cover with foil.